FontysVenlo/prj4e-individual-respository-SvenVercoulen/doc/PDP.md

 LO2: The student demonstrates professional skills at level 2 in the focus areas: future-oriented organization, investigative ability, personal leadership, and targeted interaction.<br>

 LO2 in my own words: <br>
 This project I will be working on my communication with group member and teachers, as well as show that I am professional with the work that I do.
-The main focus of these professional skills are aimed towards the following four catagories: future-oriented organization, investigative ability, personal leadership, and targeted interaction. <br>
+The main focus of these professional skills are aimed towards the following four categories: future-oriented organization, investigative ability, personal leadership, and targeted interaction. <br>

 Future-oriented organization means that I should be adaptable and that I should be able to think ahead into the future.
 This will be shown by researching the components we need for this project.
 We need to think ahead of time which components we want to use for the project and which ones are adaptable with one another.
 I will show my adaptability by working with components and resources I have never worked with before.<br>